Theory of post-jamming rigidity in feedback-regulated cellular packings

 Confined microbial populations can jam under their own growth \cite{Delarue2016}.
+Growth-induced mechanical stress has been recognized as an innate feature of spatially confined cell populations \cite{Delarue2025}.
 In budding yeast, experiments showed that the contact pressures generated in this way feed back on cell growth \cite{Delarue2016}, and simulations showed that the same feedback can raise the contact number and strongly stiffen the packing while adding little pressure during further growth \cite{Gniewek2019}.
-Ordinary jamming by external compression does not have this feature \cite{OHern2003}.
-Jamming transitions have since been documented in other biological settings, including the fluid-to-solid transition that sculpts the vertebrate body axis \cite{Mongera2018}, and growth-induced mechanical stress is increasingly recognized as a generic feature of spatially confined cell populations \cite{Delarue2025}.
-More broadly, proliferating active matter---in which replication injects both biomass and new degrees of freedom---has emerged as a distinct class of driven systems with collective phenomena that have no counterpart in fixed-particle-number active matter \cite{Hallatschek2023}.
-In budding-cell populations, however, jamming occurs while a finite fraction $u_J$ of buds is still mechanically unconstrained, which makes the post-jamming regime different.
+Ordinary compression-driven jamming of purely repulsive particles does not have this feature \cite{OHern2003,LiuNagel2010}.
+More broadly, proliferating active matter---in which replication injects both biomass and new degrees of freedom---has emerged as a distinct class of driven systems with no counterpart in fixed-particle-number active matter \cite{Hallatschek2023}.
+Jamming transitions also arise in biological settings, from the fluid-to-solid transition that sculpts the vertebrate body axis~\cite{Mongera2018} to unjamming in tissue development~\cite{Atia2021}.
+In budding-cell populations, however, jamming occurs while a finite fraction $u_J$ of buds is still mechanically unconstrained, which makes the post-jamming regime distinct from ordinary compression-driven jamming.
 Those unconstrained buds leave residual growth modes at the jamming point, so pressure alone does not specify the post-jamming state.
-Here we develop a mean-field theory for that regime.
-The theory identifies the unconstrained-bud fraction $u$ as the additional state variable, predicts how that population is depleted above jamming, and explains why strong feedback can rigidify the packing without building up much internal pressure.
+Here we develop a mean-field theory to quantitatively characterize this regime.
+Using the fraction of unconstrained buds $u$ as the additional state variable, the model predicts how that population is depleted above jamming, which then explains why strong feedback can rigidify the packing without building up much internal pressure.
+This establishes growth as a separate route to rigidity, distinguishing it from the compression axis of ordinary jamming.
+We show that this separation is sharp---the packing's stiffness approaches a finite plateau while the pressure vanishes exponentially with feedback strength.
+Finally, the analysis of the vibrational spectrum places the feedback-rigidified packings within the jamming universality class once the unconstrained-bud modes are properly accounted for.

 \runin{Model} We use the two-dimensional budding-cell model of Ref.~\cite{Gniewek2019}.
 Each cell consists of a rigid mother lobe and a growing bud [Fig.~\ref{fig:model}(\textbf{A})].
 Overlapping lobes interact repulsively, and after each small growth step the packing relaxes quasistatically.
 The local growth law is